 We will refer to other books, articles, and RFCs as necessary - see notes and web.

 In addition, you will be searching & reading the literature in conjunction with your projects.
-Please make sure that you properly reference your sources in your report.
+Please make sure that you properly reference your sources in your report - keep in mind the KTH Ethics policies.